tinahbu/ml_notes/algorithms/model_training.md

 			- we can be more confident in our algorithm performance
 				- if performance metrics very different across folds -> algorithms inconsistent or data inconsistent
 	- Bootstrap
+		- a resampling technique used to estimate statistics on a population by sampling a dataset with replacement
+		-  a data point in a drawn sample can reappear in future drawn samples as well
+		- bootstrap aggregating (also called bagging).
+It helps in avoiding overfitting and improves the stability of machine learning algorithms.
+		- In bagging, a certain number of equally sized subsets of a dataset are extracted with replacement.
+Then, a machine learning algorithm is applied to each of these subsets and the outputs are ensembled as I have illustrated below:
 - time series data
 	- cross-validation
 	- validation set needs to come chronologically after the training subset
+	- In this procedure, there is a series of test sets, each consisting of a single observation.
+The corresponding training set consists only of observations that occurred prior to the observation that forms the test set.
+Thus, no future observations can be used in constructing the forecast.
+The following diagram illustrates the series of training and test sets, where the blue observations form the training sets, and the red observations form the test sets.
+	- The forecast accuracy is computed by averaging over the test sets.
+This procedure is sometimes known as “evaluation on a rolling forecasting origin” because the “origin” at which the forecast is based rolls forward in time.
 	- forward chaining
 		- multiple train test sets
 		- test sets only have 1 observation